SharePoint/sp-dev-docs/docs/embedded/scenarios-and-use-cases.md

 ---
-title: Adoptions and Use Case Scenarios
+title: Scenarios and Use Cases
-description: Adoptions and Use Cases for SharePoint Embedded ms.date: 11/28/2023 ms.localizationpriority: high
+description: Scenarios and Use Cases for SharePoint Embedded ms.date: 11/28/2023 ms.localizationpriority: high
 ---